Lismore High Campus

-Lismore High Campus, part of The Rivers Secondary College, is a government-funded co-educational comprehensive secondary day school campus, located on Dalley Street, East Lismore, in the Northern Rivers region of New South Wales, Australia.
+Lismore High Campus, part of The Rivers Secondary College, is a government-funded co-educational comprehensive secondary day school campus, located in East Lismore, in the Northern Rivers region of New South Wales, Australia.

-Established in 1920 as Lismore High School, the campus enrolled approximately 400 students in 2018, from Year 7 to Year 12, of whom 17 percent identified as Indigenous Australians and six percent were from a language background other than English.
+Established in 1920 as Lismore High School, the campus enrolled approximately 440 students in 2022, from Year 7 to Year 12, of whom 17 percent identified as Indigenous Australians and eight percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Chris Williams.

 The Rivers Secondary College comprises the Richmond River High Campus, the Kadina High Campus, and the Lismore High Campus.